kprohith/rkpblog.tech/content/posts/2020-05-18-meal-planner-template-airtable.md

 [AirTable Meal Planner Template by Rohith Palakirti](https://airtable.com/universe/exppHKsrkZZ191JNn/meal-planner-template)
 ---

-If the above link odesnt work, try this:
+If the above link doesn't work, try this:

 1. Use this link to copy the template to your AirTable account.
 - [AirTable Meal Planner Template by Rohith Palakirti](https://airtable.com/shrHIUJeQz37TY0ww)